No reason for Aru and others to wait for Froome, says LeMond

-CHAMBERY, France Fabio Aru was right to attack just as race leader Chris Froome raised his arm for assistance at a key moment of a punishing ninth stage of the Tour de France, three-times champion Greg LeMond said on Sunday.
+CHAMBERY, France (Reuters) - Fabio Aru was right to attack just as race leader Chris Froome raised his arm for assistance at a key moment of a punishing ninth stage of the Tour de France, three-times champion Greg LeMond said on Sunday.

 Astana rider Aru powered away from the yellow jersey group with 6km left on the last climb of the day to the Mont du Chat just when Froome needed help from his team car.